BioDynaMo/biodynamo/doc/user_guide/docs/operation.md

 To execute a function for *specific* simulation objects have a look at biology modules.

-To support multi-scale simulations, operations have a data member frequency.
+To support multiscale simulations, operations have a data member frequency.
 If it is set to one it means that this function will be executed for every time step.
 If this member is set to two it will be executed every second time step, and so on.